home-assistant/developers.home-assistant/blog/2024-07-19-coordinator_async_setup.md

 ---
 author: Josef Zweck
 authorURL: https://github.com/zweckj
-title: Setting up `DataUpdateCoordinators` with `_async_setup`
+title: Initialize a `DataUpdateCoordinator` with `_async_setup`
 ---

-Until now, there was no clearly defined place where you would initialize your `DataUpdateCoordinator`, or where you could load data, that only needs to be loaded once.

-In Home Assistant 2024.8 we are introducing an `_async_setup` method for coordinators that changes that.
+In Home Assistant 2024.8, we are introducing an _async_setup method for coordinators that allows you to run async code to prepare your DataUpdateCoordinator, or to load data that only needs to be loaded once.

-`_async_setup` can be overwritten in your coordinator, and will be automatically called during `coordinator.async_config_entry_first_refresh()`.
+`_async_setup` can be overwritten in your coordinator and will be automatically called during `coordinator.async_config_entry_first_refresh()`.
-It offers the same error handling as `_async_update_data` and will handle `ConfigEntryError` and `ConfigEntryAuthFailed` accordingly
+It offers the same error handling as `_async_update_data` and will handle `ConfigEntryError` and `ConfigEntryAuthFailed` accordingly.

 ## Example